eliemichel/LearnWebGPU/advanced-techniques/raii.md

 };
 ```

 How do we implement these copy operations?
-We have **two options**:
+We have **three options**:

  - **Option A**: We create a new buffer and copy the content of the previous one.
  - **Option B**: We deactivate the possibility to copy buffers.